Chart Color Schemes

 Cowra is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Cowra's housing, as per the latest Census, consisted of 90.8% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 92.0% houses and 8.0% other dwellings.
-Home ownership in Cowra was at 43.4%, similar to Non-Metro NSW, with mortgaged dwellings at 27.2% and rented ones at 29.4%.
-The median monthly mortgage repayment in Cowra was $1,235, higher than Non-Metro NSW's average of $1,200.
-Median weekly rent in Cowra was $230, compared to Non-Metro NSW's $220.
-Nationally, Cowra's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Cowra's dwelling structures, as per the latest Census, consisted of 90.8% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's figures of 92.0% houses and 8.0% other dwellings.
+Home ownership in Cowra was recorded at 43.4%, similar to Non-Metro NSW.
+The remaining dwellings were either mortgaged (27.2%) or rented (29.4%).
+The median monthly mortgage repayment in the area was $1,235, higher than Non-Metro NSW's average of $1,200.
+The median weekly rent figure stood at $230, compared to Non-Metro NSW's $220.
+Nationally, Cowra's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing